-Delivering great guest experience leads to loyalty and while rewards systems, points and discounts can help they aren’t the natural way to build guest loyalty.
+Delivering great guest experience leads to loyalty.
+But while rewards systems, points and discounts can help, they aren’t the natural way to build guest loyalty.

 At Experience Hotel we work with hundreds of hotels to help them with technology and tools to improve guest experience.
 We’ve worked with hotels for most of our professional lives and came to notice that hotel marketing works best when hotels deliver incredible service.